askonomm/dompa/README.md

 from dompa.nodes import Node

-class MySerializer(Serializer):
+class MySerializer(Serializer[str]):
     def __init__(self, nodes: list[Node]):
         self.nodes = nodes

-    def serialize(self):
+    def serialize(self) -> str:
         pass
 ```

-Basically, a Dompa serializer gets the node tree, and has a `serialize` method that does transforms it into something.
+Basically, a Dompa serializer gets the node tree, and has a `serialize` method that transforms it into something.

 #### `ToHtml`

-Dompa comes with a built-in serializer to transform the node tree into a HTML string.
+Dompa comes with a built-in serializer to transform the node tree into an HTML string.

 Example usage: